nus-cs2103-AY2122S1/ip/docs/README.md

 Deadline coming up?
 No worries, tell MBBPH to keep track for you!

-Simply enter in the following format:
+Simply enter the commond in the following format:
 - ```deadline taskDecs /by yyyy-mm-ddThh:mm:ss```

-**remember to input T between data and time to follow the ISO_LOCAL_DATE_TIME format**
+**remember to input T between date and time to follow the ISO_LOCAL_DATE_TIME format**

 Example:
 ```java